MrGallo/Python-Exercise-Management/exercises/codingbat/list-2/have-three.md

-Given an list of ints, return true if the value 3 appears in the list exactly 3 times, and no 3's are next to each other.
+Given a list of ints, return true if the value 3 appears in the list exactly 3 times, and no 3's are next to each other.

 ```
 have_three([3, 1, 3, 1, 3]) -> true